MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DlpComplianceRule.md

 - IP address range: For example, 192.168.0.1-192.168.0.254.
 - Classless InterDomain Routing (CIDR) IP address range: For example, 192.168.0.1/25.

-You can specify multiple IP addresses or ranges separated by commas.
+You can specify values separated by commas.

 ```yaml
 Type: MultiValuedProperty